HimbeerserverDE/www/htdocs/guide/iproute2tun.md

 does not delete the interface when your application exits.
 If this is unwanted behavior you need to call a deletion function before exiting which can even be automated using Rust's destructors.

+An interesting fact to note is that the MTU is automatically calculated from the overhead and the parent MTU.
+Because of this it's always going to be correct, even if you're tunneling through PPPoE.

 # Deletion